 A 2013 academic paper entitled “OPBM II: An Interpretation of the CAN SLIM Investment Strategy” found the following results:

-“The simplified CANSLIM trading strategy outperformed the NASDAQ 100 Index by .94% per month for the period 1999 through 2013 and achieved a greater reward per unit of risk when compared to the NASDAQ 100.”
+“The simplified CANSLIM trading strategy outperformed the NASDAQ 100 Index by .94% per month for 1999 through 2013 and achieved a greater reward per unit of risk when compared to the NASDAQ 100.”

 Source & Copyright: Matthew Lutey (University of New Orleans) and Michael Crum and David Rayome (Northern Michigan University)